IDe-code-template/Angular_Template/README.md

 # Angular_Template
-An Boilerplate Tempale for Angular
+A Boilerplate Tempale for Angular